wp-plugins/optima-express/readme.txt

 * Impress prospective homebuyers and sellers with an elegant design, large photos, and attractive widgets.
 * Raise your site's search engine rankings with SEO-friendly listing content indexed under your own domain.
-* Generate more leads with email alerts, a consumer property organizer, social media links and other engagement tools.
+* Generate more leads with email alerts, a consumer property organizer, user registration prompts, social media links and other engagement tools.
 * Customize your site with a collection of property gallery and quicksearch widgets.

 IDX property data is copyrighted by Multiple Listing Services, thus an iHomefinder account is required to activate the Optima Express plugin.
 To get an iHomefinder account please <a href="http://www.ihomefinder.com/contact.cfm">contact us</a>.